megamaiku/JavaScript-Array-Flattening-Machine/README.md

 Once I figured out how to do it hard-coded, I wanted to add actual funcionality to the code.
 I went in and added a front-end where a user could input an array (in square notation) and have the flattened array display in the view.
 I then added some character to the UI by making it look like a terminal window.

+# Final Wishes:
+I had to give up a lof of "fanciness".
+Maybe I'll get around to improving the front-end and simulating the terminal (output) window a bit better.

 Lastly, I decided to enable the Github Pages option in my repo, so people can see the application and use it live.
 Take a look: https://megamaiku.github.io/JavaScript-Array-Flattening-Machine/